 The Beginning of the Valle de Cocora Hike

-The first hour or so of the hike is extremely easy, and incredibly beautiful!
+The first hour or so of the Valle de Cocora hike is extremely easy, and incredibly beautiful.
 Lia described it as Wales meets South America.
 Thousands of wax palms dot the tops of mountains.
 Everywhere you look are vibrantly green hills with farms nestled throughout the valley.
 On the farms, happy livestock graze on grass and observe passers by (I even made a couple of cow friends).

 About 200 meters into the forest, the trail makes a sudden left turn.
 At the turn, you’ll notice a gnarled branch that is used to tie up horses.
 Upon first glance it seemed like a weird spot to tie them up.
 However, if you look to the left, you’ll see the tiniest trail, winding through the jungle and past a small cave.
 Follow this trail and you’ll be rewarded with a great view of a waterfall.

-Note: For those of you who are short on time, or don’t want to get incredibly dirty, this is where you should turn around.
-The rest of the trail is an uphill slog through mud and tiny, rickety bridges over a rushing river.
-The valley and the waterfall were our personal highlights, so don’t feel like you missed out if you want to head back now.
+Here’s what we wish someone had told us before we hiked the Valle de Cocora.
+For those of you who are short on time (or are slow hikers, like us), or don’t want to get incredibly dirty, or are prone to falling when things get muddy and slippery, this is where you should turn around.
+The rest of the trail is an uphill slog through mud and tiny, rickety bridges over a rushing river – and there’s a shortcut to get to the end of the trail anyway.

 The River Crossings on the Valle de Cocora Hike

-Soon you’ll reach a rickety , incredibly sketch bridge.
-As the sign says, take it one person at a time.
+Soon you’ll reach a rickety , incredibly sketch “bridge” with a sign warning you to take it one person at a time.
 Don’t worry.
-If you fall, it’s only like 100 meters until you’re tossed off a waterfall into some rocks.
+If you fall, it’s only like 100 meters down river until you’re tossed off a waterfall onto some rocks.
 Should be fine.

-I hope once you make it, you thought it was fun, because this hike has EIGHT of those sketchy river crossings.
-To make it more interesting, three of those crossings are just logs thrown across a fucking river!
+I hope you enjoyed this bridge, because this hike has EIGHT of those sketchy river crossings.
+To make it more interesting, 3 of those river crossings are just logs thrown across the river!
 And they’re all wet and muddy!
+And there’s nothing to hold onto!
 Adventure.

 The trail continues for about another hour, depending on your speed (our pace, as always, is very slow).
 Throughout the trail, you’ll be fighting your way through a lot of mud.
 Like…more than you actually believe.
 We’re talking Tough Mudder levels of mud.
 The horses trotting past (which occasionally fling mud at you while you stand balancing precariously to the side) churn the mud into a thick, viscous sludge.
-Your speed will be compromised because you have to hop from rock to rock so you don’t get stuck in the mud.
-I kept wishing I’d brought my big ass boots, but I didn’t think backpacking with 10 pound shoes would be worth it.
-I also didn’t think I’d be hiking through knee-deep mud, but whatever.
+Your speed will be compromised because you have to hop from rock to rock so you don’t get stuck in the knee-deep mud.

 The Mud on the Valle de Cocora Hike